auth0/docs/articles/saml/identity-providers/ssocircle.md

 ![SAML Configuration Info Display](/media/articles/saml/identity-providers/ssocircle/saml-config-info.png)

-> In general, you can access the metadata for a Auth0 SAML connection using a URL with the following format: `https://${account.namespace}/samlp/metadata?connection=${connectionName}`.
+> In general, you can access the metadata for an Auth0 SAML connection using a URL with the following format: `https://${account.namespace}/samlp/metadata?connection=${connectionName}`.

-You will need to provide this metadata to SSOCircle at a later point of the configuration process.
+You will need to provide this metadata to SSOCircle at a later point during the configuration process.

 ## 3. Configure the SSOCircle Identity Provider